Binary response model with many weak instruments: Introduction

-Alongside the regularization scheme, we consider estimators similar to the two-stage conditional maximum likelihood estimator (2SCMLE) proposed by \cite{rivers1988limited} which is one of the most popular estimators for endogenous binary response models (see, e.g., \citealp{Wooldridge2010}).
+Alongside the regularization scheme, we consider estimators similar to the two-stage conditional maximum likelihood estimator (2SCMLE) proposed by \cite{rivers1988limited}, which is one of the most popular estimators for endogenous binary response models (see, e.g., \citealp{Wooldridge2010}).
 Specifically, as detailed in Section~\ref{sec:est}, we use the first-stage residual, obtained using a regularization method, as an additional regressor in the second stage.
-Then, we define two estimators, which are respectively called the regularized conditional maximum likelihood estimator (RCMLE) and regularized nonlinear least square estimator (RNLSE).
-Their asymptotic properties are studied under a parametric assumption similar to that in \cite{rivers1988limited}; although the parametric approach may not be satisfactory from a theoretical standpoint, it is (i) preferred in empirical studies compared to semi- and non-parametric methods and (ii) helpful for understanding how the regularization method improves estimation results in the presence of many weak instruments.
+Then, we define two estimators, each of which is called the regularized conditional maximum likelihood estimator (RCMLE) and the regularized nonlinear least squares estimator (RNLSE).
+Their asymptotic properties are studied under a parametric assumption similar to that in \cite{rivers1988limited}.
+While this parametric approach may not be satisfactory from a theoretical standpoint, a large number of citations to \cite{rivers1988limited} suggest a clear preference for such an approach in the literature, at least when compared to semi- and non-parametric approaches.
+In addition, the parametric approach simplifies the asymptotic analysis of our estimators.
+This is partly because we do not need to estimate an infinite-dimensional parameter, such as the link function, under the parametric assumption.
+In this paper, we generalize the existing approach to allow for a possibly infinite-dimensional instrument, which is associated with an infinite-dimensional parameter in the first stage.
+Thus, a parametric assumption simplifies our analysis by reducing the number of infinite-dimensional parameters.